 Now, ask yourself honestly, how many of these words do you identify with?
 When have you felt (insert words from the mirror)?

-Read Psalm 139: 13-15.
+Read Psalm 139:13-15.
 What if we instead, viewed ourselves as God sees us?

-Do you think that God sees you as (choose one of the words and then erase that word)?

-No, God sees you as wonderfully made.
+Do you think that God sees you as erase that word)? (choose one of the words and then No, God sees you as wonderfully mad le.